-The Stoner Health Center provides the Heidelberg campus with a modern facility providing quality medical services.
-The Stoner Health Center provides a walk-in health clinic, counseling services and disability accommodations.
-The center is open Monday through Friday from 7:15 a.m. - 4:00 p.m. when classes are in session; except summers.
+The Stoner Health and Counseling Center provides the Heidelberg campus with a modern facility providing quality medical services.
+The Stoner Health and Counseling Center provides a walk-in health clinic and counseling services.
+The center is open Monday through Friday from 7:15 a.m.- 4:00 p.m. with counseling open 8:00 a.m.-5:00 p.m. with limited evening hours when classes are in session; excluding summer.